harlantwood/community/contribution-guidelines.md

 ### Tests

-Submit tests with your changes.
+If the repository you are working on has a testing suite, submit tests with your changes.
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.

-For commandline tool changes, please write appropriate sharness tests.
+For command line tool changes, please write appropriate sharness tests.

 ### Documentation